The DMV is no longer collecting the $1 Technology Fee.

 If the owner of the vehicle declares it dormant due to mechanical or seasonal circumstances during the period in question, the owner must sign a Dormant Vehicle Affidavit (NVL-003) and present documentation to verify the status.
 The reinstatement requirements will then include presenting current proof of insurance, a Declaration of Responsibility (NVL019) and the payment required.

-If approved, the Dormant Vehicle Affidavit (NVL-003) will only reduce the reinstatement fee to $50.00.
+If approved, the Dormant Vehicle Affidavit (NVL-003) will reduce the reinstatement fee to $50.00.
 The fine for the lapse of insurance will still apply.

 If your insurance company has denied your coverage and you believe this to be incorrect, you can contact the Nevada Division of Insurance at (775) 687-0700 to inquire about filing a complaint.